Dell-Networking/ansible-dellos-docs/source/os10_collections.rst

 **********************************************************************************
-The Ansible collection for Dell EMC PowerSwitch platforms running SmartFabric OS10
+Ansible Network Collection for Dell EMC SmartFabric OS10
 **********************************************************************************

 Collection contents
 *******************
-The OS10 Ansible collection includes the Ansible modules, plugins and roles required to work on a Dell EMC SmartFabric OS10 PowerSwitch.
-It also includes sample playbooks and documents that illustrate how the collection can be used.
+This collection includes Ansible modules, plugins and roles required to work on Dell EMC PowerSwitch platforms running SmartFabric OS10.
+Sample playbooks and documentation are also included to show how the collection can be used.

 Ansible modules
 ***************
 The following Ansible modules are part of the OS10 collection:

-- **os10_command.py** - Run commands on remote devices running Dell EMC SmartFabric OS10
+- `os10_command <https://github.com/Dell-Networking/ansible-dellos-docs/blob/master/source/os10_command_module.rst>`_ - Run commands on remote devices running Dell EMC SmartFabric OS10

-- **os10_config.py** - Manage configuration sections on remote devices running Dell EMC SmartFabric OS10
+- `os10_config <https://github.com/Dell-Networking/ansible-dellos-docs/blob/master/source/os10_config_module.rst>`_ - Manage configuration sections on remote devices running Dell EMC SmartFabric OS10

-- **os10_facts.py** - Collect facts from remote devices running Dell EMC SmartFabric OS10
+- `os10_facts <https://github.com/Dell-Networking/ansible-dellos-docs/blob/master/source/os10_facts_module.rst>`_ - Collect facts from remote devices running Dell EMC SmartFabric OS10

 Ansible roles
 *************
-The roles facilitate provisioning of device running Dell EMC SmartFabric OS10.
-Some of the roles included in the collection are os10_aaa , os10_bgp, os10_ecmp, and so on.
-The docs directory in the collection includes documentation for each of the roles part of the collection.
+Roles facilitate provisioning of devices running Dell EMC SmartFabric OS10.
+These roles explain how to use SmartFabric OS10 and include os10_acl, os10_bgp, os10_vxlan, and so on.
+The docs directory includes documentation for each role.

 Playbooks
 *********
-The playbooks directory includes sample playbooks that illustrate the usage of OS10 collections for provisioning device running Dell EMC SmartFabric OS10.
+Sample playbooks are included for provisioning devices running Dell EMC SmartFabric OS10.

 Collection Installation
 ***********************
-Install the latest version of OS10 collection from Ansible Galaxy:
+Use this command to install the latest version of OS10 collection from Ansible Galaxy:

 ::

-    ansible-galaxy collection install dellemc_networking.os10
+    ansible-galaxy collection install dellemc.os10

 To install a specific version, a version range identifier must be specified.
 For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0:

 ::

-    ansible-galaxy collection install 'dellemc_networking.os10:>=1.0.0,<2.0.0'
+    ansible-galaxy collection install 'dellemc.os10:>=1.0.0,<2.0.0'

 Sample playbook
 ***************
 **playbook.yaml**

-    NOTE: The environment variable ANSIBLE_NETWORK_GROUP_MODULES should be set to 'os10' for using os10-collections in the playbook.
+    NOTE: When using Ansible 2.9, the ANSIBLE_NETWORK_GROUP_MODULES environment variable should be set to 'os10' to use the os10-collections in the playbook.

+          export ANSIBLE_NETWORK_GROUP_MODULES=os10

 ::